2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 From its balcony dictator Nicolae Ceausescu made his last speech on 21 December when people started booing him - to his incredible disbelief captured on video.
 This is where the violent 1989 Romanian revolution started in Bucharest (it first started on 16 Dec in Timisioara).

-8. Admire the art deco architecture at the Odeon Theater
+8. Admire the Art Deco architecture at the Odeon Theater

 Continuing down South on Calea Victoriei, you will see Odeon Theater on the left, a cosy contemporary art deco building fit for the modern, avant-garde plays it hosts.